kube-platform/google-overlay/README.md

 ## Installation

-The installation consists basically of two parts
+The installation consists basically of these parts

 1. GCE configuration
 1. Overlay Configuration